jpillora/dedup/README.md

 ```

 	Usage: dedup [options] <dir> [dir] [dir]

+	Version: 0.0.0-src

-	Dedup de-deduplicates all directories, combines all dirs into
+	Dedup de-deduplicates all provided directories by merging
-	the first <dir>, while removing duplicates.

-	If two files having matching paths, the second file will be
-	prefixed to the filename (if 'foo.txt' exists, the new file
-	will be 'foo-2.txt').

-	If you only specify one <dir> then only dedeplication will be
-	performed.
+	all into the first.
+The merge operation simultaneously
+	removes duplicates and renames files due to path collisions.

 	Options:
 	  --keep, keep duplicates (by default, duplicates are deleted)
-	  -v, verbose logs (display moves and deletes)
+	  -v, verbose logs (display each move and delete)

-	Warnings:
+	Notes:
+	  * dedup considers two files duplicates if they have
+	    matching sha1 sums
-	  * dedup is not recursive
+	  * dedup is not recursive (only works on files)
 	  * dedup is a destructive operation (unless --keep)
+	  * dedup on a single directory will only perform
+	    deduplication, no moves
+	  * dedup renames: when a file is unique, dedup will
+	    attempt to move
+	    the file. if the path already exists the incoming
+	    file will be suffixed with the next number (for
+	    example, if 'foo.txt' exists, the new file will
+	    be 'foo-2.txt')
 	  * any error will cause dedup to exit

 	Read more: https://github.com/jpillora/dedup